eltorocorp/nobslogger/README.md

 |sirupsen/logrus-4        |8556  ns/op| 2669%|37  allocs/op|
 |inconshreveable/log15-4  |9620  ns/op| 3013%|31  allocs/op|

 > *\*NobSlogger's benchmarks are based on the accumulated context benchmark suite used by the Zap and Zerolog loggers.
-Since NobSlogger is so much more opinionated than Zap and Zerolog, the other benchmarks they often use to compare eachother don't apply well to NobSlogger.
-However, the accumulated context benchmark suite is a fair representation of what is likely the most apples to apples use case between all three systems.*
+Additional benchmarks (single field, and adding fields) are available in the benchmarks directory.

 # Log Structure
 As mentioned in the No BS section above, NobSlogger gets its performance by being very opinionated about what constitutes a log entry.
 It does not try to be all things to all people, but does succeed at doing what will work for most scenarios really well.